 Section 1.
 Voting Membership

-Membership in the Association shall be open to each State, the District of Columbia, and organized territories or Commonwealths having a state low-income utility program.
+Membership in the Association shall be open to each State, the District of Columbia, and organized territories or Commonwealths having a low-income utility program.

 Voting members of the Association should be the LIHEAP Director, Water Assistance Director, or any other state, organized territory, Commonwealth, or the District of Columbia Director of a low-income utility program.

-Only those individual members representing member state-run low-income utility programs which are in compliance with Article II, Section 3, will have the privilege of voting and serving as officers of the Association or members of the Board of Directors.
-There shall be only one voting member per state-run low-income utility program.
+Only those individuals representing member-run low-income utility programs which are in compliance with Article II, Section 3, will have the privilege of voting and serving as officers of the Association or members of the Board of Directors.
+There shall be only one voting individual per member.

 Section 2.
 Associate Membership